xclemence/Dependencies.Viewer/README.md

 To use Dependencies Graph Services, you need to configure service URL from setting screen (Import/Export part)

 ## Themes
-You can choose your favorite theme between light and dark.
+You can choose your favorite theme between light and dark from the settings view.

 <img src="doc/images/viewer-light.png" width="420"/>  <img src="doc/images/viewer-dark.png" width="420"/>

 Light theme is selected by default.
-You can change the theme from the settings view.

 ## Build project

 This project contains sub-modules.
-They should be retrieved with this repository.
+It's mandatory to download them with this repository.

 ```
 git clone --recursive https://github.com/xclemence/Dependencies.Viewer.git